 Participation conditions depend on the specific access call that a research group has applied.
 In general users of EuroHPC systems commit to:

 - acknowledge the use of the resources in their related publications,

 - produce and submit a report after completion of a resource allocation.

 More information on participation conditions can be found in the call's Documents section.

-Access (to the EuroHPC pre-exascale and petascale systems) should be granted to users established in the European Union or a country associated to Horizon 2020.
+Access (to the EuroHPC pre-exascale and petascale systems) should be granted to users established in an EU Member State or in a country associated to the Digital Europe Programme or to Horizon Europe, or where applicable, organisations residing, established or located in an EU Member State or in a country associated to Horizon 2020.

 Competence Centers may request access to specific systems through the Development calls.
 Access may be granted if this justifiable by the purpose and the scope of the activities foreseen by the Competence Center.

 Since 2010, PRACE has facilitated access to European HPC resources through a competitive peer-reviewed process, where researchers were able to submit proposals for computational projects.
 The selected projects were granted access to the most advanced supercomputers available in Europe, enabling them to tackle complex scientific challenges and accelerate their research.
 When the first EuroHPC supercomputers became operational, PRACE agreed to operate, on behalf of the JU, the peer-review and support process implementing the EuroHPC Access Policy.

 At the end of 2022, the EuroHPC JU, as owner of an increasing number of world-class European supercomputers, took over from PRACE the management of this peer-review and support process.